matthewchukwuorji/Cybersecurity-Projects/06-CCTV_Hacking/README.md

 ## 11) Final outcome (what I accomplished)

 - Started and ran a simulated CCTV server (Flask) on port 5000.
--Scanned and found the open port: 5000/tcp open http.
+- Scanned and found the open port: 5000/tcp open http.
--Tested and confirmed default creds (admin/admin) — login successful and redirected to /live.
+- Tested and confirmed default creds (admin/admin) — login successful and redirected to /live.
--Enumerated web endpoints and confirmed /stream is an MJPEG feed.
+-  Enumerated web endpoints and confirmed /stream is an MJPEG feed.
 -Captured a sample frame from the stream with ffmpeg.

 ## 12) Mitigation recommendations (what I documented)